 (3) highlight information relevant to the disputed violation, such as a particular portion of a narrative;

-(4) describe the relevance of the documentation/information to the disputed violation;
+(4) describe the relevance of the documentation or information to the disputed violation; and

-(5) do not de-identify documents that name residents referenced in disputed deficiencies/violations ; and
+(5) do not de-identify documents that name residents referenced in disputed deficiencies/violations.

-(6) submit supporting documentation or information by regular mail, hand delivery, or overnight delivery.
-HHSC will not review supporting documentation submitted by facsimile transmission.

 (f) If the ALF substantially complies with the procedures set out in subsections (d) and (e) of this section, HHSC will proceed with its review of the ALF's IDR request.

-(g) HHSC will give full consideration to all factual arguments raised during the IDR process that are:
+(g) HHSC will give full consideration to all factual arguments raised during the IDR process.

-(1) supported by references to specific information that the ALF or State survey agency relies on to dispute or support findings in the statement of violations; and

-(2) provided by the proponent of the argument to HHSC and the opposing party.

-(h) IDR staff will give full consideration to the information provided by the ALF and the State survey agency.
+(h) Full consideration will be given during the IDR process to the information provided by the ALF and the State survey agency.

+(i) Both parties will be given a reasonable opportunity to submit arguments and information supporting the position of the ALF or the State survey agency, and to respond to arguments and information presented against them, provided that the ALF submits it arguments and supporting information in accordance with the timeframes specified by Texas Health and Safety Code Chapter 247.

+(j) The State survey agency bears the burden of proving the violation of a standard or standards.

-(i) It is the ALF's responsibility to present sufficient credible information to HHSC to support the outcome requested by the ALF.
+(k) Assuming a violation has been established, it is then the ALF's responsibility to present sufficient credible information to HHSC to support the outcome requested by the ALF.

-Possible outcomes of an IDR are:
+(l)Possible outcomes of an IDR are:

 (1) a determination that there is insufficient evidence to sustain a violation;